 The Bodhisatta was once an ascetic who lived in bliss on the banks of the Ganges River.
 One of the royal treasurer’s daughters was a terrible person who beat and berated her servants and slaves.
-One afternoon while they were at the river, a great storm arose and this woman’s attendants pushed her into the river to die.
-She was swept downstream in the swollen waters and deep in the night the Bodhisatta heard her cries and pulled her out of the water.
-He took care of her for a few days and after she had recovered she successfully seduced him, causing him to lose his insight.
+One afternoon while she was at the river, a great storm arose, and her servants pushed her into the river to die.
+She was swept downstream in the swollen waters until, deep into the night, the Bodhisatta heard her cries and pulled her out.
+He took care of her for a few days as she recovered.
+During this time, she successfully seduced him, causing him to lose his insight.
 The couple moved to a remote village and made a living selling dates and telling fortunes, so he became known as the Date Sage.

-One day a gang of robbers from the mountains raided the village and not only took away all the valuables, their chief took the treasurer’s daughter.
-The Bodhisatta continued his life in the village hoping she would return some day.
-But she became very happy with her new life and feared that the Bodhisatta would come take her away – so she schemed to have him killed.
+One day a gang of thieves from the mountains raided the village and not only took away all the valuables, but their chief also kidnapped the treasurer’s daughter.
+The Bodhisatta continued his life in the village, hoping his wife would return someday.
+But she became very happy with her new life and feared that the Bodhisatta would take her back, so she schemed to have him killed.
 She sent a loving message asking the Bodhisatta to come rescue her, and he did.
-She told him to hide in her house until evening and then they could flee safely.
+She told him to hide in her house until the night, then they could flee safely.

-When the robber chief returned, the woman told him her former husband was hiding in the next room and he went in to beat him.
-During the merciless attack the Bodhisatta did not cry out, he only said “Ungrateful wretch” over and over.
-The robber tied him up, and in the morning beat him down once more; and again the Bodhisatta’s only reaction was to repeat “Ungrateful wretch.”
-The robber was curious about this response and asked the Bodhisatta to explain himself.
-So he related his tale and the robber chief realized if she could kill a man who had done so much for her, he himself was not safe from her wickedness.
-So he sliced her in half with his sword and then bathed the Bodhisatta and fed him as much food as he could eat.
-Eventually the Bodhisatta decided to return to a holy life in the forest and the robber chief chose to go with him.
-They lived out their years with insight of the higher knowledge and entered heaven after they passed.
+When the chief thief returned, the woman told him that her former husband was hiding in the next room, and he went in to beat him.
+During the merciless attack, the Bodhisatta did not cry out, he only said “Ungrateful wretch” over and over.
+The thief tied him up, and in the morning beat him once more; and again the Bodhisatta’s only reaction was to repeat, “Ungrateful wretch.”
+The thief was puzzled by this response and asked the Bodhisatta to explain himself.
+He related his tale, and the thief realized if she could kill a man who had done so much for her, he himself was not safe from her wickedness.
+So he sliced the woman in half with his sword.
+In thanks for saving him, the thief bathed the Bodhisatta from head to foot and fed him all the fine food he could eat.
+Eventually the Bodhisatta returned to a holy life in the forest, and the thief went with him.
+They lived out their years with the joy of insight and entered heaven after they passed.

 In the Lifetime of the Buddha

-The robber-chief was an earlier birth of Ananda, one of the Buddha’s top disciples.
+The chief thief was an earlier birth of Ananda, one of the Buddha’s top disciples.